PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Experiments

-\textbf{Datasets:} We evaluate LAA-Net on two nighttime datasets (RobotCar-Night \cite{RobotCarDatasetIJRR} and nuScenes-Night \cite{caesar2020nuscenes}) and two daytime datasets (RobotCar-Day \cite{RobotCarDatasetIJRR} and KITTI \cite{geiger2012we}) to demonstrate that \textit{LAA-Net is accurate and robust under both nighttime and daytime scenarios}.
-Our model is trained on those four datasets, respectively.
-For baselines, we use any provided training weights from the original authors.
-If not provided, then we use the training weights of KITTI \cite{geiger2012we}; afterwards, these weights are fine-tuned on all datasets for a fair comparison.
-More details about the training and testing on the datasets could be referred to Section \ref{sec:suppl DataSet Details} in Supplementary Material.
+Afterwards, these weights are fine-tuned on all datasets for a fair comparison.
+More details about the training and testing on the datasets can be found in Section \ref{sec:suppl DataSet Details} of the Supplementary Material.